 Katherine Mateo is a leader and mentor with a passion to make the world a better place.
 The senior who entered the University of Pennsylvania three years ago as a Benjamin Franklin Scholar and Civic Scholar is director of Global Youth United, a Philadelphia-based organization that helps high school-age students identify social problems in the world and develop strategic plans to address them.

 Engage Locally Nationally and Globally

-Associate Professor of Political Science
+Dr. Brendan O'Leary Professor of Political Science

 Dr. O’Leary is the author or editor of numerous publications including, Divided Nations and European Integration and Right-Sizing the State: The Politics of Moving Borders.
 He can discuss the background to the current impasse and similar secessionist referendums that have occurred elsewhere.

 “This referendum is more like Kosovo’s than South Sudan’s, but it is also unlike both of them because it has not been preceded by violence, nor will it likely be followed by violence.
 It is a distinctive case in that the Constitutional Court has only itself to blame for its initial decision to block proposed amendments to Catalonia’s status.
 A critical component of Spain’s constitutional compromise after the death of Franco is now in ruins.”